limchaos/Likelihood-OOD/README.md

 # Revisiting Likelihood-Based Out-of-Distribution Detection by Modeling Representations

-This is the pytorch implementation for RDM, a practical method for OOD detection using likelihood estimated by diffusion models on image representations.
+This is the pytorch implementation of our paper [[Revisiting Likelihood-Based Out-of-Distribution Detection by Modeling Representations]](https://arxiv.org/abs/2504.07793), a comprehensive investigation for OOD detection using likelihood estimated by diffusion models on image representations.

 <p align="center">
   <img src="figures/rdm.png" width="800">